sharovatov/sharovatov.github.io/e/2024-01-qa-interview.md

 The requirements must be validated: do they list all the work which is really needed?
 Don't they list too much?
 See [requirements testing article](https://qase.io/blog/working-with-requirements-in-testing/) for inspiration.

-Then we need to decide what checks we need to execute in order to see if the person is the right fit for our requirements?
+Then we need to decide what checks we need to execute in order to see if the person is the right fit for our requirements.
 How do we design a test plan for the interview?

 ### 1. Let's say we are hiring a manual tester to the team where we already have one.